 Everyone experiences and expresses anger a little differently.
 Some shout, some say hurtful things, some curse, kick, slap or punch others.
 When people get mad online, they’re not able to show their anger physically, but that doesn’t mean it isn’t as intense as, say, pulling one’s hair.
 Many users resort to hurtful words and angry emojis, to share how they feel.

-In the emoji world, there are five major types of angry emoji.
+In the emoji world, there are five major types of angry emojis.
 An angry emoji can have a massive impact on any conversation.
-They should not be taken lightly, and should be used carefully.
+They should not be taken lightly and should be used carefully.

 We will get more into that later.
 But for now, let’s talk about the different angry emojis.

 The 😠 Angry Face emoji or 😠 Angry emoji shows a face with a frowning mouth, angry eyes, and furrowed brows.
 This emoji is used to show varying degrees of anger, from annoyance and grumpiness to fury, indignation, or even outrage.
 It is also used to describe someone tough or mean.

 The 😠 Angry Face emoji is available on almost all major operating systems, social media sites, and messaging apps.
 Google’s design features a reddish face with a reddish outline, while the Microsoft version of the 😠 Angry Face emoji contains a black outline.

 How to use the 😠 Angry Face emoji: